-We seek out meaningful, long-term social justice partnerships that further goals of harmony, human rights, and wellbeing for all people in this world.
+We seek out meaningful, long-term social justice partnerships that further the goals of harmony, human rights, and well-being for all people in this world.
 Through education, meaningful prayer, and communal calls to action we seek to better our world with our unique gifts.

 5. DERECH דֶרֶך Spiritual Journey

-We understand that each of us are on our own journey of spiritual fulfillment.
+We understand that each of us is on our own journey of spiritual fulfillment.
 Individuals find that Temple Sholom activities, worship, and classes are directly relevant and connect to personal, articulated spiritual goals.

 6. MAKOM מָקוֹם Spiritual Home